prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 });
 </script>

-Below is a list of supported Adapters:
+Below is a list of Adapters that support GDPR:
 <div class="adapters">
 {% for page in bidder_pages %}
   <div class="col-md-4{% if page.gdpr_supported %} gdpr_supported{% endif %}">